Chart Color Schemes

 The level of residential development activity in Hoppers Crossing - South is very low in comparison to the average area assessed nationally by AreaSearch

 Hoppers Crossing - South has averaged approximately 25 new dwelling approvals annually over the past five financial years, totalling 126 homes.
-As of FY2026, seven approvals have been recorded.
-The population has decreased during this period, yet housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
-New properties are constructed at an average value of $272,000, below the regional average, suggesting more affordable housing options for buyers.
+As of FY-26, 8 approvals have been recorded.
+Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average construction cost value for new properties is $272,000, which is below the regional average, indicating more affordable housing options for buyers.

-Future projections indicate that by 2041, Hoppers Crossing - South will add around 2,598 residents.
+According to the latest AreaSearch quarterly estimate, the area is projected to add approximately 2,598 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development